althor13/SimpleTodo/README.md

 ## Notes

 Android Studio did not allow me to login with my github normally.
 Instead, I had to enter a token which was something I had not created before.
+I also had some issues with the constrains for the buttons because some constraints were automatically applied that messed with the ones I was adding.

 ## License